Welcome to Bradford

 Bradford is easily reached by road, rail or air.
 See our how to find us page to find out more, including campus maps so you can find your way around when you get here.

 Students need a permit to park on campus, which are issued on a first-come-first-served basis.
-You can apply for a permit on the car parking website, you will need to log in to see this information.
+You can apply for a permit on the car parking intranet, you will need to log in to see this information.

 Once you're here, getting around by public transport or bike is easy.
 Find out more on our Discover Bradford page.